-Marketing & Website Manager
+Multi-media Specialist & Website Manager

 After completing the Level 1 and Level 2 Bach Centre courses, George is now preparing for his Level 3 course and has an ambition to continue his education onto one of our BFRP Teacher Training courses.

 George is originally from the northern city of Burnley in Lancashire, but moved to Oxfordshire in 2018 after graduating.
 He now lives locally with Fay and enjoys a round of golf on a sunny afternoon at the local courses with Sam and friends, and being a father to his daughter.

 Zoe joined the Bach Centre in 2018 after moving to Oxfordshire from Suffolk.
 Zoe deals with all the online orders which are sent out all over the world every day.
 She is also a key member of the Bach Centre’s café, Nora’s Kitchen, where she is a top barista and master baker.
 Zoe is a very kind and driven individual and also quite the perfectionist.